Nzambici

-Nzambici (also called Nzambi) is the eternal God of Essence, as well as Moon, Earth and Sky Mother in Bakongo religion.
+Nzambici (also called Nzambi) is the eternal Goddess of Essence, as well as Moon, Earth and Sky Mother in Bakongo religion.
 She is also the female counterpart of the Kongo creator god, Nzambi Ampungu.

 History

 By the 17th century, Nzambici's importance seems to have diminished.
 Oral tradition from the period states that Nzambi Ampungu, also called Nzambi, was surrounded by lesser spirits, including Nzambici.
 There is consensus among historians that this reduction of nature spirits to lesser spirits was due to the Portuguese influence of monotheism and their shunning of "idols."
 Whereas Nzambici and Nzambi were once "the marvel of marvels," Nzambi began to exist independently of Nzambici, and was seen as a supreme Creator God, similar to the Christian God of Portuguese colonizers.

 Kongo cosmology

 The Bakongo people believe that "The world in its beginning was empty; it was an mbûngi, an empty thing, a cavity, without visible life."
 Mbûngi (also called mwasi and mpampa) was symbolized as a circle of emptiness.
 The creator god Nzambi, along with his female counterpart called Nzambici, is believed to have created a spark of fire, called kalûnga, and summoned it inside of mbûngi.
 Kalûnga grew and became a great force of energy inside of mbûngi, creating a mass of fusion.
 When the mass grew too hot, the heated force caused the mass to break apart and hurl projectiles outside of mbûngi.
 Those projectiles became individual masses that scattered about, and when the fires cooled, planets were created.
 The Bakongo believe this was the process Nzambi used to create the universe, with the Sun, stars, planets, etc. Nzambi Ampungu then became Kalûnga, the god of fire and change.